-9 Key Strategies for How to Research a Novel
+How to Research a Novel: 9 Key Strategies

 Your story should be targeted to the readers who love what you write—your fans.
 Stop worrying about the five people out there who might read your story and nitpick that your character used the wrong fork or wore the wrong kind of corset.

-A lot of writers fake it.
+A lot of writers fake it or write only from the knowledge they do have.
 They don’t let their lack of esoteric knowledge get in the way of the story.
 They do research for their novels, grab a few details for the sake of authenticity, and wing the rest.

 With the exception of 11/22/63, Stephen King does very little research, but there are few who can write a more riveting story.